azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-moreComplex.md

 * With the current (Dec 2017) functionality and schema format you cannot use dynamic key vault names unless you use nested templates
 * Search for the information online on how to configure static keyVault names when passing in secrets
 * Use commands or the resource explorer to find the id for your key vault
-* Your configuration in this lab for keyvaults and secrets should only affect the parameters file, not the main
+* Your configuration in this lab for keyvaults and secrets should only affect the parameters file, not the main template

 Requirements:
 1. Make sure the adminPassword is set with a reference to the secret from the keyVault rather than a cleartext value